-Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previously-unknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.
+Additionally, responsible parties and response teams should be particularly attentive to the possible existence of previouslyunknown cultural resource sites at/on coastal barrier islands, elevated terraces or cut-bank bluffs along rivers, pingos, most shoreline areas (particularly near embayments or promontories), and prominent inland hills.

-- An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 53 miles northeast of the center of this map.
-Visual inspection recommended prior to use. - Wainwright Air Station (Sheet 250) is located approximately 55 miles northeast of the center of this map.
+- Point Lay LRRS airstrip (Sheets 237 & 238) is located approximately 43 miles southwest of the center of this map.
+Although formerly a closed Air Force site, it is now open to the public.
+The unattended 3,500 ft. gravel runway is reported to be soft with ruts and ridges the entire length.
+Visual inspection recommended prior to use. - · An unattended, 4,500 ft. gravel airstrip serving the village of Wainwright (Sheet 250 & 251) is located approximately 53 miles northeast of the center of this map.
+Visual inspection recommended prior to use. - · Wainwright Air Station (Sheet 250) is located approximately 55 miles northeast of the center of this map.
 This facility is closed to the public and should be considered for emergency landing only.
 The unattended, 3,000 ft. gravel runway is not maintained and its condition is unknown.
 Visual inspection recommended prior to use.
-May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 5527384/3636/5265.
+May be used for spill response operations upon approval by Elmendorf Air Force Base, 11th Air Force Airfield Management, (907) 552-7384/3636/5265.

-- · In general, Kasegaluk Lagoon is filled with flats and bars that restrict navigation to the smallest of craft. - · Avak Inlet is flat and shallow, but navigable in small craft.
+- · In general, Kasegaluk Lagoon is filled with flats and bars that restrict navigation to the smallest of craft. - Avak Inlet is flat and shallow, but navigable in small craft.

-• Waterbirds will occupy leads in the ice during spring breakup.
+Waterbirds will occupy leads in the ice during spring breakup.